improbable-eng/phtree-cpp/README.md

     * Using pointers is also useful if construction/destruction of values is expensive.
 The reason is that the tree has to construct and destruct objects internally.
 This may be avoidable but is currently still happening.

 4) **Use non-box query shapes**.
-Depending on the use case it may be more suitable to use a custom filter for querier.
+Depending on the use case it may be more suitable to use a custom filter for queries.
 For example:

     `tree.for_each(callback, FilterSphere(center, radius, tree.converter()));`